Improving Flexibility With a Sunday Morning “Freestyle”

 Endurance is through the roof.

-And ZERO problems rolling round-after-round + staying after and drilling for another 20-30 minutes.
+ZERO problems rolling round-after-round, plus staying after and drilling for another 20-30 minutes.

 Looking back, I know this is THE ONE THING I've done right and has been the "secret" to my success.

-I've been able to train hard (both on and off the mat) for 19+ years and WITHOUT breaking my body and wishing I could move "like I once did" in my 20's.
+I've been able to train hard (both on and off the mat) for 20+ years...
+WITHOUT breaking my body and wishing I could move "like I once did" in my 20's.

 By...

-Don't get me wrong, I'm training HARD but - I ONLY spend 40% of my efforts here.
+Don't get me wrong, I enjoy training as hard as the next guy but...
+I ONLY spend 40% of my efforts here.

 From the looks of it - my body craved sensory rich movements like:

-This's what my "free days" have looked for over a decade - 60% of my efforts around RECOVERY.
+This is what my "free/in-between days" have looked for over two decades, for the most part.
+60% of my efforts around RECOVERY.

 It's time-efficient.